Skip to Content Skip to Navigation

 Calderone was the creative force behind the Short Stop Teen Center and Third Avenue Performance Space.
 Her passion for community-based arts was sparked during her seven years at the Ohio Arts Council where she coordinated the Dance and Jazz Music programs.

-She has received numerous awards from organizations including Ohio Dance, the Ohio Arts Presenter's Network, the Hot Times Festival “Listen to the Jazz” Award, and the 2006 “Honored Artist” Award from the Columbus Community Festival (ComFest).
-She was honored for her civil rights contributions during the 2008 Martin Luther King, Jr. Birthday Celebration at Veterans Memorial, and received the Arts Freedom Award from South Side Settlement in 2009.
-Calderone is a member of Ohio Dance, Ohio Citizens for the Arts, Ohio Alliance for Arts Education, and the Arts and Cultural Educators Consortium and recently served on the Youth Commission Advisory Board for the City of Columbus and the Programming Advisory Council for the King Arts Complex.
-She currently serves on the board of the Ohio Arts Presenters Network, BalletMet’s Education Outreach Committee, and the Fort Hayes Advisory Committee.
+She has received numerous awards from organizations including The Columbus Foundation's True Originals Award in 2020, Ohio Dance, the Ohio Arts Presenter's Network, the Hot Times Festival “Listen to the Jazz” Award, and the “Honored Artist” Award from the Columbus Community Festival (ComFest).
+She was honored for her civil rights contributions during the 2008 Martin Luther King, Jr. Birthday Celebration at Veterans Memorial, received the Arts Freedom Award from South Side Settlement in 2009, in 2010 received the Greater Columbus Arts Council's Community Arts Partnership Award for Arts Educator, and in 2012 received the Ohio Alliance for Arts Education's Virtuoso Award for "her innovative programs for central Ohio youth".
+She received an Artists-in-Communities grant from the Ohio Arts Council in 2007 to create an interdisciplinary performance project in collaboration with a variety of outstanding Columbus-based artists and youth primarily based through TRANSIT ARTS.